Defending champ Willett leads parade exiting Masters early - News 12 Now

 Plenty of others would love to have been in the same position.
 The two most prominent were British Open champ Henrik Stenson and U.S. Ryder Cup star Patrick Reed.

 Coupled with the withdrawal of U.S. Open champion Dustin Johnson before the tournament, that left PGA champion Jimmy Walker as the only major winner still in the field.
-The cut left 53 players, meaning former PGA champion Jason Day will begin the third round with a non-competing partner selected by Masters officials.
+There were 53 players remaining after the cut, meaning former PGA champion Jason Day will begin the third round with a non-competing partner selected by Masters officials.